Battle of Koziatyn: The charge

-By 1 PM the front guard reached the village of Białopole, where the division headquarter's was to prepare an assault on the nearby town of Koziatyn.
+By 1 PM the front guard reached the village of Białopole, where the division headquarters was to prepare an assault on the nearby town of Koziatyn.
 The encounter with the armoured train delayed the advance and last elements of the Polish division only arrived there at 3 PM.
 General Romer decided to move his troops through the dense forest north of Koziatyn, seize the village of Jankowce and then order a cavalry charge in the open terrain between the town and the forest.
 Then the Polish cavalrymen were to dismount and assault both railway stations - the passenger station and the cargo depot - on foot, using standard infantry tactics.

 The cavalry charge was to be started before dusk, in a loose formation intended to minimize losses from enemy machine gun and artillery fire.
 Then the cargo depot was to be assaulted by the 14th Regiment (Eastern part), 1st Regiment (Central area) and the 16th Regiment (Western part), while the passenger station was to be attacked by the entire 2nd Light Cavalry Regiment.
 All regiments were reinforced with platoons of mounted infantry, while the 8th and 9th Cavalry Regiments were to form the reserve.

 The 4th Brigade was the first to leave Białopole, supported by the 2nd Light Cavalry Regiment.
 The remainder of the division rested in the village of Wernyhorodek and waited for the 4th Brigade to arrive at the edge of the forest.
 However, the commander of the 4th Brigade, Maj.
 Tadeusz Sulimirski, ignored Gen. Romer's orders and had his men dismount and prepare an infantry assault across more than a kilometre of open terrain.
 Romer managed to reach the 4th Brigade and countermand Sulimirski, but precious time was lost and the soldiers were ready only by 8.30 PM.
 Romer feared a Russian attack might disrupt the Polish units and therefore changed his plans.
 Soon afterwards the charge started and the Poles rushed towards the city in a column.